-Lots of people tell me that they think that train travel is expensive.
-I disagree!
+Lots of people tell me that they think that train travel is expensive and they want to save money on trains.
 Using my tips and tricks, you can get cheap train travel.
 Train travel is the best way to travel.
 I can relax whilst someone else drives and let the train take the strain.
 The facilities on board are great with a buffet and loo being especially welcomed by families.
 I love to relax and catch up with a good book or DVD.
 It CAN be done on a budget – just follow my tips and tricks.

 1) Railcards There’s almost a railcard for everyone!
 It’s a great way to get discounts on fares ans ave money every time you travel by train.
 Most people know about the 16-25 card for young people, the friends and family card and the senior railcard.
 However there is also a Two Together railcard which allows discounts on two people travelling together.
 Costing just £30 a year it gives 1/3rd off Standard and First Class Anytime, Off-Peak and Advanced fares.
+It might be cheaper to get a Two Together railcard rather than each person having a senior card if you always travel together.
 It also gives discounts on partner offers such as up to 60% off theatre tickets.
 You could save the cost of the railcard just one trip and go on to use it for a whole year.
 I often think that people are so quick to go abroad to see the sights when there’s still a lot of Britain that they have yet to see.
-There’s lots of great places you can see in the Uk with a railcard.
+There’s lots of great places you can see in the UK with a railcard.

 2) NUS cards If you are a student, be sure to get a NUS card.
 You can save as much as 25% depending on which train operator you are using.
 You can also save money when you are buying a young person’s railcard.

 Reduce the cost

 3) Split Tickets Great savings can be made by buying more than one ticket for your journey.
 You don’t have to get off the train but you may have to move seats.
 There are some great websites that can work out the best value split tickets.
 Always compare these to a single route pricing to check for savings.